Introduction

 Onion skin

-Onion skin is a function that shows images from multiple frames at once.
-You can display the images before and after the current frame in semi-transparency to use them as reference when drawing.
+Onion skin is a function that shows images from multiple frames of your animation at once in different colors.
+Viewing the images before and after the current frame acts as a helpful reference for consistency, especially when drawing in-between frames.

 Layer management

-Animation production involves a lot of images and frames, so the number of layers often increases to more than a thousand in no time.
-Inexpensive digital art apps, such as those used for creating simple GIF animations, may limit the number of layers you can use, so you may not be able to express your animation fully.
+Animation production involves a lot of images and frames, so the number of layers can often increase to more than a thousand in no time.
+If you plan to make complex animations with multiple moving elements, you may want to check the layer limit of the app you are using before starting your project.

 Camera movement